 The Poor Swiss is run by a young couple who have one common goal: to be financially independent before hitting the big 5-0.
 They pride themselves on living frugally, saving over 50 percent of their income living their lives in Switzerland, and their blog offers a number of insightful posts as well as educational content that can mostly benefit beginner to novice investors save their hard-earned capital with tips on how to invest.

-Last but not least, as the name of the website suggests, this blog is focused largely on how to increase your capital through P2P investments.
+As the name of the website suggests, this blog is focused largely on how to increase your capital through P2P investments.
 This website allows you to follow along with their personal monthly portfolio updates which includes new accounts, top-ups, expenses updates, and many helpful screen shots.

 We love this blog because there is no sugar coating here.
 P2P Millionaire is honest about every investment and financial decision they make, serving as both great inspiration and education on how you should be investing your own hard-earned capital.